Huxtable Fellows earn stipends to work on Gateway projects, mentor students, and be mentored by BAC leadership.

 The BAC's Practice experience differs from colleges and universities that provide internships or co-ops.
 BAC students engage in a variety of Practice-based activities, usually during the day, to earn Practice credit and acquire professional design skills.
 Students gain this experience in a variety of ways.
 BAC students market themselves as job-seekers and are hired as regular employees; they are entitled to the same compensation and benefits that are offered to other employees.
 It is the responsibility of the student to pursue and determine ways to gain professional skills and experiences, although there are many resources available to those who seek them out.
 Most students find and secure work in approved and supervised architecture, landscape architecture, interior design firms, or in other related fields.
 Students also gain experience through Independent work (freelance projects), research, or by getting involved with Practice-sponsored projects, called Gateway Projects.

-Twice annually, students report their progress and experience in Practice, and the number of hours they have worked in firms or on projects (100 hours of work is 1 Practice credit).
-This data is entered onto students' transcripts as earned Practice credit.
-Depending on their areas of study, the Practice credits students earn while attending the BAC comprise from a quarter to a third of the total credits required for graduation.
+Twice annually, students report their progress and experience in Practice, and the number of hours they have worked in firms or on projects.
+Depending on their areas of study, the Practice hours students earn while attending the BAC comprise from a quarter to a third of the total requirements for graduation.
 Additionally, students must attend periodic Practice Assessment meetings to validate their Practice experiences and have the level of their professional skills (Skill Level) evaluated, which occurs during a face-to-face meeting with a Practice faculty member.
-These two requirements of earned Practice credit and Skill Level are used to track a student's professional experience and progress throughout their time at the BAC.
-Students must meet specified minimum Practice requirements of credit and Skill Level by certain educational milestone moments.
+These two requirements of earned Practice hours and Skill Level are used to track a student's professional experience and progress throughout their time at the BAC.
+Students must meet the specified requirements for Practice hours and Skill Level at certain milestone moments throughout their course of study.